 Asana is a task management tool that has recently made a name for itself thanks to its focus on efficiency.
-The solution allows users to create and manage tasks either individually, or they can be assigned to projects.
+The solution allows users to create and manage tasks individually or assign them to projects.

 Asana’s Dashboard allows users to create different projects, teams, conversations, and calendars efficiently.

-Asana is available on mobile devices, making it easy for managers to follow up on what is going on, making it easy to stay on top of things even if you are managing large teams.
+Asana is available on mobile devices, making it easy for managers to follow up on what is going on, making it easy to stay on top of things even if you manage large teams.

-Asana offers different modules, such as My Tasks lists gives users an easy way of managing, assigning, and following up on tasks.
-Tasks can be then divided into subtasks for a more flexible workflow — Asana’s focus mode to help users focus on more pressing matters and urgent tasks.
+Asana offers different modules, such as My Tasks lists, which give users an easy way of managing, assigning, and following up on tasks.
+Tasks can then be divided into subtasks for a more flexible workflow — Asana’s focus mode to help users focus on more pressing matters and urgent tasks.
 The solution is a great collaboration tool that allows team members to exchange ideas through comments and files.

 Users can also share files and tag team members in tasks.
 Asana is a great option for startups because you get plenty of features in the free version, including integrations with Slack, Dropbox, MailChimp, and more.
-Asana offers more than 100 Integrations to choose from, which can extend the solution’s functionality and give you many more features.
+Asana offers more than 100 Integrations to choose from, extending the solution’s functionality and giving you many more features.

-You can’t have multiple people assigned to the same task with Asana, and it offers no time tracking or estimate functionality as well.
+You can’t have multiple people assigned to the same task with Asana, and it offers no time tracking or estimates functionality.